KnowageLabs/Knowage-Server/doc/admin/README.md

 -   as wrote before, the activation flag for the whole signup function

 ### If you do not receive a confirmation mail
-If after clicking "register" after having filled registering form a error message is shown or you are not automaticcaly redirected to login page it is likely that your e-mail configurations are not correctly set.
+If after clicking "register" from registration form a error message is shown or you are not automaticcaly redirected to login page it is likely that your e-mail configurations are not correctly set.

 Take a look at configurations regarding mail and make sure you correctly set port (MAIL.PROFILES.user.smtpport), user and password of a proxy if present (MAIL.PROFILES.user.user and MAIL.PROFILES.user.password).